Skip to main content

-A low-latency workflow where inputs are dynamically routed to the most appropriate LLM instance or configuration, optimizing efficiency and specialization.
+A workflow pattern where inputs are dynamically routed to the most appropriate handler based on classification, optimizing efficiency and specialization.

 Quick Start